on August 31st, 2021 (JST) current information.

 A visa is not required for countries participating in the Schengen Agreement if the purpose of your visit is sightseeing and your overall stay is 90 days or less within a 180 day-period. (for Japanese nationals)

-Your passport must be valid for at least three months from the date of entry plus the number of days of your stay (you must have a return ticket with the return date written on it).
+Your passport must be valid for at least three months from the scheduled day of departure (you must have a return ticket with the return date written on it).

 - Schengen Agreement